hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/630_i_sharat_chakravarty.md

 When Narendra Babu had departed, an enthusiastic preacher belonging to the society for the protection of cows came for an interview with Swamiji.
-He was dressed almost like a Sannyasin, if not fully so — with a Geruâ turban on the head; he was evidently an up-country Indian.
+He was dressed almost like a Sannyasin, if not fully so — with a Geruā turban on the head; he was evidently an up-country Indian.
 At the announcement of this preacher of cow-protection Swamiji came out to the parlour room.
 The preacher saluted Swamiji and presented him with a picture of the mother-cow.
 Swamiji took that in his hand and, making it